Skip to content

 • Bulk actions were hidden or inconsistent

-• There was no clear mental model of where to go next
+• Users lacked a reliable mental model of where to go next

 03. Objective